r0the/logi7400/README.md

 You're welcome to request missing chips by opening an issue.

+## Variants

+There are two variants of the library with different circuit appearances available:

+* In the classic **Logi7400dip** library, the circuit appearance reflects the physical pin layout of the DIP packaged chips.
+* The new **Logi7400ic** library provides a logical circuit appearance.

 ## Goal

 This library aims to be a comprehensive 7400 series library for Logisim for designing logical circuits and for educational purposes.